Read More Breaking Marketing News

 Donald Trump's brand screams luxury, mirroring his personal penchant for the extravagant.
 Everything about Trump's brand is designed to be larger-than-life, reflecting his own taste for opulence and grandeur.

+Also, Oprah Winfrey.
+Her brand is a reflection of her journey and philosophy.
 From her talk show to her network, Oprah's brand is about empowerment, resilience, and emotional connection, mirroring her personal narrative and beliefs.

 Richard Branson and the Virgin brand is adventurous, unconventional, and fun, much like Branson himself.
 His daredevil persona and love for adventure are seamlessly woven into the brand's identity.
+Zuckerberg was obsessed with being a part of the best social club in college, so he created the biggest one on the planet.

 Incongruence between your personality and your brand can lead to a lot of problems with your business and your satisfaction with it.
+Yes, a brand should stand out, but if that means creating a brand that defies your nature, find a different business.

 For instance, if you're naturally extravagant, a low-cost brand may feel unnatural.